-The Epilepsy Foundation's annual Public Policy Institute and Teens Speak Up! conference (previously called Kids Speak Up!) was held March 23rd through March 25th in Washington, DC.
-Over 150 teens, parents, affiliates and volunteers from across the country came together for a day and a half of learning and advocacy training that culminated with a Hill day on March 25th.
-Families and affiliates shared their personal stories and advocated in support of the Epilepsy Foundation's legislative goals in nearly 200 Congressional visits.
+The Epilepsy Foundation's annual Public Policy Institute and Teens Speak Up! conference was held April 12th through April 14th in Washington, DC.
+Over 175 teens, parents, affiliates, and volunteers from across the country came together for a day and a half of learning and advocacy training that culminated with a Hill day on April 14th.
+Families and affiliates shared their personal stories and advocated in support of the Epilepsy Foundation's legislative goals in over 200 Congressional visits.

-This year we focused on federal epilepsy program funding, the MODDERN Cures Act, and DEA scheduling delays, and improving access to cannabis for research and individuals in states with medical cannabis programs.
+This year we focused on federal epilepsy program funding, DEA scheduling delays, and improving access to cannabis for research and individuals in states with medical cannabis programs.

 Dr. Amy Brooks-Kayal, a professor in the Departments of Pediatrics and Neurology at the University of Colorado, Aurora, and in the Department of Pharmaceutical Sciences, Skaggs School of Pharmacy and Pharmaceutical Sciences, San Diego, is the president of the American Epilepsy Society (AES).